Bacharach Outpatient Physical Therapy Center Hammonton

 Bacharach Physical & Occupational Therapy Center Hammonton NJ

 Bacharach’s Hammonton physical and occupational therapy center offers a complete spectrum of physical and occupational therapy services.
-Our staff treats sports injuries, sprains and strains, low back pain, balance and dizziness, and all other musculoskeletal conditions.
+Our staff treats sports injuries, sprains and strains, low back pain, pulmonary rehabilitation, balance and dizziness, and all other musculoskeletal conditions.
 See the detailed list below.

 Our occupational therapist treats a wide range of conditions including concussion, brain injury, stroke and neurological disorders, hand and upper extremity conditions, occular and visual perceptual retraining.
 She also treats pediatric patients.